cap-ntu/baconian-project/docs/installation_guide.rst

 Installation Guide
 ==================

-Baconian is very easy to install, mainly, we offer the pip requirement file to install required packages.
-Make sure your machine have python3.5 or higher.
+Baconian is easy to install.
+We offer the pip requirement file to install required packages.
+Make sure your machine have python 3.5.

-1. We recommend you to use anaconda to manage your package and environment, since install the required packages may overwrite some of your packages' version.
+1. We recommend you to use anaconda to manage your package and environment, since installing the required packages may overwrites some of already installed packages with a different version.

 .. code-block:: bash

     source activate your_env

-2. Clone the source code and install the requirements:
+2. Clone the source code and install the packages with requirement file:

 .. code-block:: bash